iansedano/iansedano.github.io/02 about.md

 <br>
 <br>

-This site is a personal blog and showcase for my projects and whatever else I may be interested in
+This site is a personal blog and showcase for my projects and whatever else I may be interested in.

 <br>
 <br>